 e-PAIN uniquely distills the knowledge of a range of professionals into 11 Modules made up of interactive sessions to meet the needs of a multidisciplinary audience.
 The modules cover knowledge ranging from how to managing acute pain well, through to learning in depth about common pain conditions and moves on to cover how to manage pain in specialist areas, like pain in cancer or pain in childhood. e-PAIN is current, up to date and presented in an interactive way to make both basic and specialist knowledge accessible.

-Any e-PAIN module can be completed stand alone and a downloadable certificate is available upon completion of each module.
+Any e-PAIN module can be completed stand alone and a downloadable certificate is available upon completion of each module; you can view a certificate template by clicking here.
 Most sessions take on average 30 minutes to complete and each module has on average 5 sessions.

 e-PAIN is a collaboration between the The Faculty of Pain Medicine, the British Pain Society and e-Learning for Healthcare.
 It is provided by Health Education England.